Employee

 Generally, the most common time for tax to be deferred until is the exercise of the options.
 However, where the shares issued on exercise of such options are subject to genuine disposal restrictions, income tax will be further deferred until those restrictions cease.

-Upon sale, generally only 50% of the capital gain is taxed if the shares are held by the employee (not through a company) for at least 12 months.
+Where exercise is the taxable event, the tax is the difference between the market value of the shares and the exercise price.
+If a taxable event occurs without a sale of the shares, and the shares are subsequently sold, generally only 50 percent of the capital gain is taxed if the shares are held by the employee (not through a company) for at least 12 months.

-Also, beneficial tax treatment will be available for startup companies meeting certain requirements.
+In addition, beneficial tax treatment is available for startup companies meeting certain requirements.

 Where options are granted to eligible employees, for "startup treatment" to apply, certain conditions for tax deferral must be met.